AugurProject/augur-walkthrough/escapeHatch.md

 ### Create Market bonds

-With a fresh account (with no previous txs) create a market so you have funds locked up in the no-show bond, validity bond, and reporter gas bond.
+With a fresh account (with no previous txs) create a market so you have funds locked up in the no-show bond and validity bond.
 Keep track of the total.

 Pull the escape hatch.